Home » Guides » General » Professional Woodworking Tools: 10 Tools I Wish I’d Bought Sooner

 Best Track Saws and Plunge Saws

-If there was one woodworking tool I wish I had thirty years ago it would be the track saw.
+If there were one woodworking tool I wish I had thirty years ago, it would be the track saw.

-While similar in appearances to a circular saw, a track saw (by name) uses a track that guides it with laser precision for rips and crosscuts.
+While similar in appearance to a circular saw, a track saw (by name) uses a track that guides it with laser precision for rips and crosscuts.

 The benefits?
 Well, there are many: